eclipse-archived/ceylon-lang.org/documentation/1.0/tour/annotations.md

 The [last part](../initialization) covered initialization.
 This part is all about *annotations*.

-### implementation note <!-- m3 -->
+### implementation note <!-- mCeylon -->

-Ceylon M3 does not support user-defined annotations or metaprogramming.
+Annotations and metaprogramming are not yet implemented.
+They will be implemented in M5.

 ## Annotations